cellularmitosis/socks5-ios/README.md

+## Forked

+Note: this repo is forked with the following changes:
+- `microsocks` is copied directly into the repo rather than using git submodules.
+- The status label is repositioned every few seconds, as a screen saver.

 ## SOCKS5 server for iOS

 This app implements a *very* simple SOCKS5 server for iOS.
 You can use it to increase your tethering speeds when they are artificially limited; other uses are possible.